-Applicants must be MSWs working either as supervisors, or as managers providing supervision, to staff members who provide direct social services to older adults and their families.
+supervisors or as managers providing supervision to staff members who provide direct social services to older adults and their families.
 Both experienced and novice supervisors are encouraged to seek advanced training through SLA.
-Applicants who are not currently providing supervision to direct practitioners are ineligible.
+Priority will be given to applicants who meet all eligibility requirements.

 NASW membership is not required to participate in SLA.
 However, members may receive priority selection, discounted registration rates, or both.

-Social work supervisors can expect to
+Social work supervisors can expect to:

-SLA participants will earn 30 NASW-approved CE credits upon completion of the program.
+– including 3 ethics hours - upon completion of the program.
 Participants may be able to apply these CE credits to meet social work continuing education requirements in the state(s) in which they are licensed.

-Supervisory Leaders in Aging provides five full days of training, scheduled biweekly over a ten-week period.
-The workshop bolster knowledge and skills for supervisors to function as
+NASW DC Metro Chapter: Supervisory Leaders in Aging provides five full days of training, scheduled biweekly over a 3-week period.
+Each training session will be a full day.

 Workshops are led by seasoned educators and leaders in gerontological social work and address these essential topics: